dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 ## Best practices & configurations
 In this QuickStart Ace Configurator you will do :

 1) Define the HostGroup (mandatory) :

-- For legacy application:
 HostGroup need contains "env" and "application nam"
 example : prd_easytravel

-- For kube monitoring:
-HostGroup = KubeName

-- More details on how define HostGroup here:
+More details on how define HostGroup here:
 [HostGroup](/HostGroup)

+For kube monitoring: HostGroup = KubeName

 2) Deploy configuration for each application with monaco v2 based on